ziqizhang/data/README.md

 # Datasets

 This page shares [Ziqi Zhang]'s research datasets.
 Please follow the links below to find the datasets you need.
+Please also read the 'readme' file downloaded with each dataset, and respect the licence.
+I would be grateful if you cite our work (see below) when using data shared on this site.
+Thanks.

   * [Hate Speech](#hate)
   * [Ontology Mapping](#ontomap)